 We have a history of incurring significant losses.
-Our net losses were \$80.7 million and \$71.0 million for the years ended December 31, 2023 and 2022, respectively.
-As of December 31, 2023, we had an accumulated deficit of \$697.6 million.
-We have financed our operations primarily through private placements of our preferred stock, public offerings and private placements of our common stock, borrowings under our credit facilities, including \$82.5 million under a credit and security agreement, or the Barings Credit Agreement, with Barings Finance LLC, or Barings, as administrative agent, and the lenders party thereto, which we refer to as the Barings Credit Facility, the private placement of convertible notes in the aggregate principal amount of our \$37.5 million, or the Convertible Notes, and sales of our products.
+Our net loss was \$71.0 million for the year ended December 31, 2022, primarily due to a loss from operations of \$78.7 million offset by a change in fair value of a derivative liability of \$13.8 million.
+Our net loss was \$6.6 million for the year ended December 31, 2021, primarily due to a loss from operations of \$78.0 million and a change in fair value of a derivative liability of \$78.1 million.
+As of December 31, 2022, we had an accumulated deficit of \$616.8 million.
+We have financed our operations primarily through sales of our products, private placements of our preferred stock, public offerings of our common stock, the private placement of convertible notes in the aggregate principal amount of our \$37.5 million, or the Convertible Notes, and borrowings under credit facilities.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, and the commercialization of DEXTENZA.
 Although we expect to continue to generate revenue from sales of DEXTENZA, we expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.